 These inverters are special.
 If the generator (or other source of shore power) does not have the capacity to meet the energy needs of your motorhome, it will allow you to use some of the energy from your battery.
 This lets you meet your energy needs without overwhelming the generator or draining your battery.

-There are other types of inverters that take a different route.
+There are other types of power inverters, that take a different route.
 They control the loads on the circuits that they are powering so that you do not need as much power from the shore generator or your motorhome’s battery.

 They monitor the load being pulled by the devices that they power.
 When that passes over a particular threshold, the inverter returns to “invert” mode.
 This takes these loads out of the draw on the generator or other source of shore power.